Federal and State Court Injunctions

 TRO, Preliminary Injunctions, Permanent Injunction Counsel

 In some cases, the financial stakes in play are high because of the need to prevent (or require) an act, rather than allegations seeking financial recovery.
 “Equitable relief” cases (i.e., claims for nonmonetary relief) can be, and often are, on a highly accelerated track toward a litigated outcome.
-The reason for this dynamic, typically, is that assuming a request for injunctive relief is meritorious, often the need for injunctive relief is time sensitive because of a continuous risk of harm to ensue if the act is not enjoined.
+The reason for this dynamic, typically, is that assuming a request for injunctive relief is meritorious, often the need for injunctive relief is time sensitive because of continuous risks of harm to ensue if the act is not enjoined.
 For this reason, it is common in well pled injunctive relief cases for the plaintiff to file contemporaneously with the lawsuit a motion for a temporary restraining order (or “TRO”) and/or for preliminary injunctive relief, seeking to obtain an order that will maintain the status quo or some form of Court-ordered protection as the case is litigated fully in anticipation of a trial.

-Atlanta and Augusta, Georgia Business Litigation Attorneys
+Business Litigation Health Law Attorneys

 The Elements for Temporary and/or Preliminary Injunctive Relief